Major tax concessions – a template for the nation?

 Announced a few months before the budget, a 50% reduction in land tax will apply to “build to rent” residential developments.
 The reduction will apply for the 2021 to 2040 land tax years for developments where construction commenced after 1 July 2020.
 In metropolitan areas, the development must be of at least 50 residential lots.

-Please contact your usual Mazars advisor about how these changes may affect you or your business, or alternatively contact our NSW indirect tax specialist, Stephen Baxter on +61 2 9922 1166.
+Please contact your usual Mazars advisor about how these changes may affect you or your business, or alternatively contact our NSW indirect tax specialist, Stephen Baxter via phone or the form below:

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.